 • They describe deliverables clearly: feedback session + written report + recommendations.

-• They welcome collateral info (partner/parent/teacher, records) when appropriate.
+• They welcome collateral information (e.g., partner/parent/teacher records) when appropriate.

 • Their report style matches your goal (school supports vs. accommodations vs. treatment planning).